The St John’s College scholarships, bursaries and prizes reflect the following broad objectives:

 Intending applicants should complete one St John’s College Award Application Form only per academic year.
 This form is generic in nature covering all relevant scholarships, combined awards and bursaries.
 Applicants will be required to supply a range of data about themselves, with supporting documentation as appropriate, and will be asked to provide a short (200 word) statement outlining their reasons for applying for an award and what they hope to achieve as a result of obtaining an award.
 Applicants will be invited to nominate the awards for which they wish to be considered.
 For further information including the requirements for awards involving financial need, please peruse the St John’s College Award Application Form.

-In the first instance, applications for awards will be considered by a sub-committee comprising the Warden, a representative of the St John’s College Council and a representative of the St John’s College Foundation.
+In the instance where an application for an award is required, the application will be considered by a sub-committee comprising of the Warden, a representative of the St John’s College Council and a representative of the St John’s College Foundation.
 The award process may also involve an interview, either in person or via electronic means, by one or more of the members of the sub-committee, in which case the applicant will be advised of the details.

 Continuing students who have been successful will normally be advised by 20 December each year.